-- 14. Quarterly liaison meetings have been established by officers from the Transport Strategy FRM team with colleagues from the EA and NW. - 15.
-Regional groups of LLFA officers have been established to share best practise, experience and local knowledge: one of the groups has been considering local planning guidance for SuDS.
-The groups include officers with expertise in FRM, development management, and environmental management.
+- 13. Biannual liaison meetings take place with officers from the Transport Strategy FRM team and colleagues from the EA and NW. - 14.
+Regional groups of LLFA officers have been established to share best practise, experience and local knowledge.
+The groups include officers with expertise in FRM, development management and environmental management.